304 North Cardinal St.

 “Honeycrisp™ is protected under the U.S. Plant Patent Act (Plant Patent No. 7197).
 It may be propagated only by licensed parties.
 Firms or individuals desiring to propagate and sell trees of ‘Honeycrisp™’; must apply for a license from the University of Minnesota, Office of Patents and Licensing, Suite 201, 1100 Washington Ave.
 S., Minneapolis, MN”Commercial Production of Honeycrisp Apples in Ontario, Dr. John A. Cline, Assistant Professor, Ontario Agriculture College, University of Guelph, Government of Ontario Fact Sheet.

-While they do store well in general, these apples were not specifically bred for shelf-life, and are prone to storage rot and flavour deterioration.
-Commercial growers often treat honeycrisp apples with fungicide to improve storage life.
-It can be difficult to find organically-grown honeycrisps out of season.
+While they do store well in general, these apples were not specifically bred for shelf-life, and are prone to storage rot and flavor deterioration.
+Commercial growers often treat Honeycrisp Apples with a fungicide to improve storage life.
+It can be difficult to find organically-grown Honeycrisps out of season.

 Further Reading: Crucial Tips for Storing Honeycrisp

-Honeycrisp apples are best used to make recipes that feature fresh, flavourful, juicy apples.
-Celebrate the crisp flesh rather than cooking them into mush.
+Honeycrisp Apples are best used to make recipes that feature fresh, flavorful, juicy apples.
+Celebrate the crisp flesh rather than cook them into mush.
 They have the added benefit of being slow to turn brown after being cut.
-Slice them up on a charcuterie board, add them to a fresh salad, or dip them in your favourite nut butter!
+Slice them up on a charcuterie board with some cheese, add them to a fresh fall salad, or dip them in your favorite nut butter!

 - Apple Pecan Arugula Salad with Lemon Vinaigrette